pyca/pynacl/docs/api/hashlib.rst

 nacl.hashlib
 ============

-The :py:mod:`nacl.hashlib` module exposes directly usable implementations of raw constructs which libsodium exposes with simplified APIs, like the ones in :py:mod:`nacl.hash` and in :py:mod:`nacl.pw_hash`.

-When such constructs are exposed in some cpython version standard library, we will do our best to keep API compatibility with such implementations.

 .. currentmodule:: nacl.hashlib

+The :py:mod:`nacl.hashlib` module exposes directly usable implementations of raw constructs which libsodium exposes with simplified APIs, like the ones in :py:mod:`nacl.hash` and in :py:mod:`nacl.pwhash`.

+The :py:func:`~.scrypt` and :py:class:`~.blake2b`
+constructs are as API compatible as possible with the corresponding ones added to cpython standard library's hashlib module in cpython's version 3.6.

-.. function:: scrypt(password, salt='', n=2**20, r=8, p=1,
+.. function:: scrypt(password, salt='', n=2**20, r=8, p=1,\
                      maxmem=2**25, dklen=64)

     Derive a raw cryptographic key using the scrypt KDF.